RECONCILIATION

 The history of Ontario and locally, Mount Dennis, is filled with contradictions and imperfect solutions.
 There is much to admire, but also much to address and correct.

 Many farmers and business owners opposed slavery for their own financial reasons, so the compromises made were largely for political and financial factors.
-Today, the community association faces a similar dilemma, how to balance the need for renewal with the challenges of gentrification, how to protect the public green space when land is needed for housing, how to be sure everybody is treated fairly rather than equally.
+There was no Charter of Rights and Freedoms.
+Today, the community association faces a similar dilemma, how to balance the need for renewal with the challenges of gentrification, how to protect the public green space when land is needed for housing and transit, how to be sure everybody is treated fairly rather than equally.

-When the Canadian Pacific Railway was created, settlement in Manitoba grew exponentially.
-George Taylor Denison III, buried here at the St John’s (Denison) cemetery, was quoted as saying he refused ‘to defend a Government of land sharks who have villainously wronged the poor native and the actual settler’.
+When the Canadian Pacific Railway was created nearly 160 years ago, settlement in Manitoba grew exponentially.
+George Taylor Denison III, buried here at the St John’s (Denison) cemetery, was quoted as saying he refused ‘to defend a Government of land sharks who have villainously wronged the ‘poor native and the actual settler’.
 But as a loyal soldier of Her Majesty, he boarded the CPR at West Toronto Junction and fought against the Northwest Rebellion in 1885.
-The cemetery is a registered historic site, and you are encouraged to visit respectfully.
-The monuments speak to Empire wars around the world since 1812, and to public service throughout that time.
+The cemetery is a registered historic site, which we encourage you to visit respectfully.
+The monuments speak to British Empire wars around the world since 1812, and to public service by the Denison family for 200 years.

-Our shared path needs people to consider that wrongs can be righted, but that to do so we must create a new framework.
+Our shared path needs people to consider that wrongs can be righted, but that to do so we must create a new, more inclusive, framework.
 We hope that we are moving in that direction, and welcome your thoughts.